epxlabs/site-gen/README.md

 6. In your terminal, run `./deploy.sh {STAGE}` (note this will basically repeat the above 5 steps)

 This will deploy to staging.epxlabs.com

+## Editing HTML

+To edit HTML files and see the changes immediately without rebooting your local server, navigate to `src/site-generator/snippets.clj` and use `M-x touch`

 ## License